RiyaKhillan2003/JOBSEEKER-PRO/README.md

 Configure the Database (if applicable):

 Set up a MySQL/PostgreSQL database.
-Update the database configuration in src/main/resources/application.properties with your database URL, username, and password.
+Update the database configuration in src/main/resources/application.properties with your database URL, username, and password.<br>--> spring.datasource.url=jdbc:mysql://localhost:3306/jobseekerpro<br>--> spring.datasource.username=your-username<br>--> spring.datasource.password=your-password

---> spring.datasource.url=jdbc:mysql://localhost:3306/jobseekerpro
---> spring.datasource.username=your-username
---> spring.datasource.password=your-password

 Build the Project:

-Run the following command to build the project and download dependencies:
---> mvn clean install
+Run the following command to build the project and download dependencies:<br>--> mvn clean install

 Run the Application:

-Start the application using:
+Start the application using:<br>--> mvn spring-boot:run
---> mvn spring-boot:run

 The application will be accessible at http://localhost:8080 (or the port specified in application.properties).